StuttgarterDotNet/contextual-encoders/README.md

 <img src="./docs/source/_static/Weekdays.svg" alt="">

 When encoding these categorical variables with a simple encoding strategy such as <em>One-Hot-Encoding</em>, the hidden structure will be neglected.
-However, when the context can be specified, this additional information can be put it into our learning procedure to increase the performance of the learning model.
+However, when the context can be specified, this additional information can be put it into the learning procedure to increase the performance of the learning model.
 This is, where Contextual Encoders come into place.

 ## Principle
-The step of encoding contextual variables is split up into three sub-steps:
+The step of encoding contextual variables is split up into four sub-steps:

 1) Define the context
 2) Define the comparer